Home Compare FGR.PA vs HO.PA

 Eiffage vs Thales: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Thales carrying a narrow edge on valuation.
-Eiffage still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Eiffage, which does not confirm the structural lead.
-That leaves a split case: the structural lead stays with Thales, but the market is not currently confirming it.
+Eiffage holds the cleaner structural position, with the lead spread across growth and valuation.
+Thales still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+The market setup is currently leaning toward Thales, which does not confirm the structural lead.
+That leaves a split case: the structural lead stays with Eiffage, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.